-It’s about time we talked about they in particular and gender-neutral pronouns as a whole, and it’s time we discussed why they’re important to binary and nonbinary folks alike.
+When Grammarly has the choice between digging in its heels on a language rule or adapting along with language, it adapts.
+So, let’s talk about they in particular and gender-neutral pronouns as a whole, and why they’re important to binary and nonbinary folks alike.

-Since it’s Pride Month, we’d like to start by defining a few key terms in this discussion, with some help from our friends at the Gay, Lesbian, & Straight Education Network (GLSEN).
-Here are four gender-related terms that you should know:
+We’d like to start by defining a few key terms in this discussion.
+Here are three gender-related terms that you should know:

 Gender: A set of cultural identities, expressions, and roles—traditionally categorized as feminine or masculine—that are assigned to people based on the interpretation of their bodies, and more specifically, their sexual and reproductive anatomy.
 Since gender is a social construction, it is possible for people to reject or modify the assignments given to them and develop something that feels truer and more just to themselves.

 Of course, these three terms are just the beginning of a discussion about gender, but for the purposes of talking about gender-neutral or third-gender pronouns, they’re a great start.
-If you have more questions about gender or sexuality, I’d highly recommend GLSEN’s resources on the subject.
+If you have more questions about gender or sexuality, consult GLSEN’s resources on the subject.

 Now, to return to pronouns . . .

 One of the great lies about the English language is that it remains static.
 Grammar pedants and trolls generally operate under a series of assumptions about language, which may or may not reflect current usage and accepted norms.
-In the linguistics community, there is actually a term for this view of language—prescriptivism.
+In the linguistics community, there is a term for this view of language: prescriptivism.

 Unfortunately for prescriptivists, English is constantly changing—and always has been.
 Some words that grammar pedants scoff at as obnoxious neologisms were in fact coined as long ago as the nineteenth century.
 Take “dude” for example.
 Reviled by grammar trolls the world over, this term has provoked the ire of multiple generations of fuddy-duddies.
 But did you know that it has its roots in late nineteenth-century British dandyism?
 Although the term originally described a cultural trend in England, it eventually came to mean “clueless city-dweller” to American cowboys and ranchers (as Mental Floss notes, this is also the origin of the “dude ranch”).
 However, by WWI, “dude” had flip-flopped again to its current meaning—a cool guy.

-According to a 2013 GLSEN study, more than 64.5 percent of lesbian, gay, bisexual, transgender, and queer students hear homophobic remarks at school.
-Of these students, 33.1 percent have heard harassing remarks specifically targeting transgender students.
+According to a 2015 GLSEN study, more than two-thirds of lesbian, gay, bisexual, transgender, and queer students hear homophobic remarks at school frequently or often.
+Of these students, 40.5 percent reported hearing harassing remarks specifically targeting transgender students frequently or often.
 For transgender, genderqueer, genderfluid, and other nonbinary students, this can have extreme consequences, from lower GPAs to missed classes to suicide.

 Although we won’t touch on all the pronoun options listed here, you can see that there are many.
 So how do you know which one to use?
 Ask!
 Asking someone their personal gender pronoun is easy.
 Just say something like “What pronouns do you use?” or “Is this pronoun right for you?”
 Most people will be happy to inform or correct you, especially when you ask them early on in your relationship.